For financial mentors

 - $15,000 to consolidate high interest debt.

-Good Now, Good Later loans are short-term interest and fee-free loans up to $500 for people who need a hand with immediate, essential costs.
+Short-term interest and fee-free loans up to $500 for people who need a hand with immediate, essential costs.

 Good Now, Good Later is a tool offered through financial mentors and designed as a safer alternative to commercial buy-now-pay-later options for people with limited incomes.